HumanCellAtlas/dcp-community/charters/QueryService/charter.md

 ## Description
-The Query Service is an Application Programming Interface (API) for querying Human Cell Atlas (HCA) bundle metadata with different query languages.
+The Query Service is an Application Programming Interface (API) for querying Human Cell Atlas (HCA) bundle metadata with intuitive query syntax.
+The first iteration of the Query Service Module will investigate [ElasticSearch (ES) Query Language](https://www.elastic.co/guide/en/elasticsearch/reference/current/_introducing_the_query_language.html) and  [Structured Query Language (SQL)](https://en.wikipedia.org/wiki/SQL).

+Services the Query Module provides may complement or subsume the current ES search functionality in the Data Storage Service (DSS).

 ## Objectives
-1. Build, operate, and maintain a metadata API query service that allows a variety of queries to be performed against bundle metadata stored in HCA Data Coordination Platform (DCP) Data Storage Service (DSS)
+1. Build, operate, and maintain a metadata API query service that allows a variety of queries to be performed against bundle metadata stored in HCA Data Coordination Platform (DCP) DSS
-1. Develop a query language specification and metadata Extract, Transform, Load (ETL) pattern to accommodate intuitive querying
+1. Develop a query language specification for intuitive querying of HCA metadata
 1. Conduct user experience (UX) research to validate query language usability, understand remaining usability gaps in DCP data searchability and discoverability
 1. Develop a scalable public API for external indexing and other DSS event consumers
-1. Migrate existing ElasticSearch (ES) query subsystem to this public API
 1. Deploy all query systems as stand-alone, modular services
 1. Make DCP index and query systems agnostic to DCP schema evolution